chuycepeda/python-ds/FB_plan.md

 <hr style="border-color:#F73D16">
 * <span style="color: #FF4081">LIST</span>

    *Description:*

     	The list type is a container that holds a number of other objects, in a given order.
 The list type implements the sequence protocol, and also allows you to add and remove objects from the sequence.

    *Implementation:*

     	l = [1,2,3]
     	l = [1,'word',3]
     	l[0] = 1

+   *Typical use:*

+        When you need a mixed collection of data all in one place.

+        When the data needs to be ordered.

+        When your data requires the ability to be changed or extended.
+Remember,lists are mutable.

+        When you don't require data to be indexed by a custom value.
+Lists are numerically indexed and to retrieve an element, you must know its numeric position in the list.

+        When you need a stack or a queue.
+Lists can be easily manipulated by appending/removing elements from the beginning/end of the list.

+        When your data doesn't have to be unique.
+For that, you would use sets.

+    	When you need order as LIFO:  the stack implementation (append(), pop())

+    	When you need order as FIFO:  the deque implementation (append(), popleft())

  	*Operations:*

     	Operation     | Example      | Complexity       | Notes
 		--------------+--------------+---------------+-------------------------------